ngweimeng/NLP-NDR-Speeches/README.md

 ## NLP Analysis
 Several NLP techniques were employed to analyze the speeches:

+### Text Summarization
+GPT (Generative Pre-trained Transformer) model from OpenAI was utilized for generating structured summaries of the speeches.
+Each speech is fed into the model, which is instructed to produce a summary that includes an introduction, key themes with explanations, and a conclusion.

 ### Sentiment Analysis
 Using `TextBlob`, we evaluated the sentiment polarity and subjectivity of each speech, aiming to capture the emotional and subjective content over the years.